SSRS Encipher Hybrid

 MAPOR 2022 Conference Presentation

-A full-service research organization, our highly experienced SSRS Methods, Analytics, and Data Science (MADS) group conceptualizes and manages survey data collection from design to dissemination.
-They have extensive expertise in methodological experimentation, sampling, weighting, data collection planning, monitoring, adaptive and tailored design, data editing and imputation, documentation, reporting, and quantitative analysis.
+The SSRS Methods, Analytics, and Data Science (MADS) team created Encipher.
+They conceptualize and manage survey data collection from design to dissemination, and have extensive expertise in methodological experimentation, sampling, weighting, data collection planning, monitoring, adaptive and tailored design, data editing and imputation, documentation, reporting, and quantitative analysis.
+Get to know the MADS team.